Lee Cheuk-yan

 Lee Cheuk-yan (born 12 February 1957 in Shanghai) is a Hong Kong politician and social activist.
 He was a member of the Legislative Council of Hong Kong from 1995 to 2016, when he lost his seat.
 He represented the Kowloon West and the Manufacturing constituencies briefly in 1995 and had been representing the New Territories West constituency from 1998 to 2016.
 He is a former trade union leader, former General Secretary of the Hong Kong Confederation of Trade Unions, as well as former chairman of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China.
-He has been jailed since April 2021 for his role in the Hong Kong anti-extradition bill protests, having been sentenced for organizing two unauthorized assemblies; for an alleged offence of subversion of the state, no trial date has been set as of February 2024.
+He has been jailed since April 2021 for his role in the Hong Kong anti-extradition bill protests, having been sentenced for organizing two unauthorized assemblies.
+In September 2026, he was sentenced for incitement to subversion to seven years in prison, alongside fellow activists Chow Hang-tung and Albert Ho.
+By that time he had already been in prison in relation to that case for about five years.

 Background

 Lee's ancestral home is Chaoyang, Guangdong.
 Lee emigrated from Mainland China to Hong Kong in 1959.
 He graduated from the University of Hong Kong with a bachelor's degree in civil engineering in 1978.
 His labour activism began with his first job after graduation, when he came in contact with workers with occupational injuries and diseases.

 During the student-led Tiananmen Square protests of 1989, he collected donations from the Concert for Democracy in China in Hong Kong and travelled to Beijing to hand over the funds to student protesters in Tiananmen Square.
 He was detained by the authorities there and made to sign a confession letter before being allowed to return to Hong Kong.
 Since the events of 1989, Lee has remained a standing committee member of the Hong Kong Alliance in Support of Patriotic Democratic Movements of China which promotes democratic reform in China.